Dronakurl/connectfour/README.md

 ``python viergewinnt.py``

 ## Future Features:
-- Save and load games
-- Machine Learning enemy
+- Machine Learning enemy.
+That was the whole point of this project
-- pysimplegui GUI, since dash is slow: https://www.pysimplegui.org/en/latest/
-- Performance improvements to the dash app, it's slow
-- refactor dash callbacks to one callback per chip, perhaps thats faster